Co-Regulation in the Classroom: A Teacher's Guide to Calming Together

 4. Assuming co-regulation is permissive.
 Co-regulation is not letting behaviour go.
 It is sequencing the response correctly: regulate first, then teach, then (if needed) apply consequences.
 The behaviour still matters.
 The sequence in which you address it is what changes.

 5. Neglecting your own regulation.
 Teachers who are stressed, burnt out, or unsupported cannot consistently co-regulate others.
-If you notice that you are frequently escalating with pupils, this is a signal that you need your own co-regulation support, not that you are failing as a teacher.
-Staff wellbeing is a prerequisite for pupil wellbeing.
+If you notice that you are frequently escalating with learners, this is a signal that you need your own co-regulation support, not that you are failing as a teacher.
+Staff wellbeing is a prerequisite for learner wellbeing.

 Restorative practice: When things go wrong (and they will), use restorative conversations rather than punitive sanctions as the default response.
 Restorative practice is co-regulation applied to relationships: "What happened?
 Who was affected?
 What do you need to make it right?"